skoppe/spasm/README.md

 ## Examples

-- fetch.
+- [fetch](https://github.com/skoppe/spasm/examples/fetch/README.md).
 Shows how to use the fetch api and access returned json.
 - todo-mvc.
-It implements the famous [todo mvc application](http://todomvc.com).
+Uses the SPA framework to implement the famous [todo mvc application](http://todomvc.com).
 - underun.
-A js13k competition game written by Dominic Szablewski.
+A D port of a js13k competition game written by Dominic Szablewski.
 You can play the D version [here](https://skoppe.github.io/spasm/examples/underrun/).

 ## How to start